01 Invention Overview

 Retraction

-To retract, the user disengages the anchor (pulls the leading edge free of the magnetic/clip lock) and releases.
-The spring-loaded roller automatically rewinds the screen into the headliner housing.
-The entire retraction completes in approximately 1.5-3 seconds.
-A damper mechanism controls the retraction speed to prevent snapping or noise.
+To retract, the user lifts or presses the hook to disengage it from the driver-side A-pillar indentation, then releases the leading-edge rail.
+The constant-force spring in the passenger-side roller assembly automatically rewinds the screen back into the A-pillar housing.
+The entire retraction completes in approximately 1.5–3 seconds.
+A rotary damper controls retraction speed to prevent snapback noise or screen damage.

 Motorized Variant

-An optional motorized version replaces the manual spring mechanism with a small DC motor (12V, drawing from the vehicle's electrical system).
+An optional motorized version replaces the manual spring mechanism with a small 12V DC motor integrated within the A-pillar housing.
 Deployment and retraction are controlled by:

 03 Materials & Construction